-Accounts receivable from two governmental units accounted for approximately 75% of the Organization's receivables at December 31, 2018.
-Accounts receivable from one governmental unit accounted for approximately 90% of the Organization's receivables at December 31, 2017.
+Accounts receivable from one governmental unit accounted for approximately 90% and 73% of the Organization's receivables at December 31, 2019 and 2018, respectively.

-The Organization's revenue from three governmental units comprised approximately 70% of total revenue for the year ended December 31, 2018.
-The Organization's revenue from three governmental units comprised approximately 54% of total revenue for the year ended December 31, 2017.
+The Organization's revenue from one governmental unit comprised approximately 58% and 70% of total revenue for the years ended December 31, 2019 and 2018, respectively.
 Although management believes these revenue sources will continue in the near term, it acknowledges that the loss of revenue from these sources could have a materially adverse effect on the Organization's financial position, activities and cash flows.